How to monitor your Kubernetes metrics server

 Using Kubernetes dashboard for watching metrics

 Kubernetes dashboard is a graphical tool for monitoring and managing a cluster.
 It provides the same functionality as kubectl.
-The Kubernetes dashboard has a panel that provides a convenient breakdown of metrics for each node and pod.
-In addition, the dashboard has charts that allow you to track how the metrics have changed over a certain period of time.
+The Kubernetes dashboard has a panel that provides a convenient metrics breakdown for each node and pod.
+In addition, the dashboard has charts that allow you to track how the metrics have changed over a certain period.

 To install the latest version of the Kubernetes dashboard, run the following command: